6 Examples Of Verbal Abuse You Need To Watch Out For In Your Relationship

 This type of "communication" wears you down, leaving you questioning yourself, and feeling humiliated, isolated, and broken.

-They say love is blind and, often, we are blinded to the reality of the dynamic of our most intimate relationship.
+They say love is blind and, often, we are blinded to the reality of the dynamic of our most intimate relationships.
 We rationalize, excuse, and accept behaviors that are, in fact, abusive.

 Abusers always have an excuse.